CollazzoD/CarND-Advanced-Lane-Lines/writeup.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+Inside folder `output_images` you can find different folders containing images from the various steps of the project:

+- confront_undistorted : contains the comparison between the chessboard images before and after camera undistortion
+- output_detectObjpImgp : contains the chessboard images with the calibration's image points
+- output_undistorted : contains the chessboard images undistorted
+- test_binary_threshold : contains the test images after applying threshold
+- test_bird_eye_view : contains the test images after applying a perspective transform
+- test_final_output : contains the test images after applying all the pipeline
+- test_sliding_window : contains the test images after applying lane line identification
+- test_undistorted : contains the test images undistorted
+- test_undistorted_confront : ontains the comparison between the test images before and after camera undistortion

 [//]: # (Image References)

 [calibration_original]: ./writeup/calibration_original.jpg "Original"